OfficeDev/office-scripts-docs/docs/resources/samples/samples-overview.md

 We also welcome [contributions from the community](#community-contributions-and-fun-samples).
 These samples are open source.

 > [!IMPORTANT]
-> Be sure you meet the prerequisites for using Office Scripts before trying the samples.
-The requirements for your Microsoft 365 subscription and account are found [Office Scripts for Excel overview](../../overview/excel.md#requirements) "Requirements" section.
+> Be sure you meet the prerequisites for Office Scripts before trying the samples.
+The requirements for your Microsoft 365 subscription and account are found under the [Office Scripts for Excel overview "Requirements" section](../../overview/excel.md#requirements).

 ## Basics